-My research in this area strives to advance our understanding of the relative roles of behavior and eco-physiology on shaping individual and population-level responses of forest amphibians to forest harvesting, and the carryover effects of impacts of multiple stressors throughout the complex amphibian lifecycle (in a climate-change context).
+Our research in this area strives to advance our understanding of the relative roles of behavior and eco-physiology on shaping individual and population-level responses to multiple stressors, and the carryover effects of impacts of multiple stressors throughout the complex amphibian lifecycle (in a climate-change context).

-1) Amphibians and climate change.
-Graduate student Cassie Thompson is investigating the carryover effects of climate change-induced hydroperiod and temperature variation on wood frogs and American toads using cattletank mesocosms.
-She is following the growth, fitness and survival of metamorphs in the terrestrial environment using a common-garden terrestrial mesocosm experiment.
-She will then integrate these vital rates into spatial model of populaiton viability using land use, climate, and hydrology projections for the next century.
-Cassie was awarded a NSF Graduate Research Fellowship for this pioneering work.
+PhD student Cassie Thompson is investigating the carryover effects of climate change-induced hydroperiod and temperature variation on wood frogsusing cattletank mesocosms.
+She is following the growth, fitness and survival of metamorphs in the terrestrial environment using common-garden terrestrial mesocosm experiments and endurance trials.
+The goal is to integrate these vital rates into spatial models of future distribution and population viability using land use, climate, and hydrology projections for the next century.

-2) Impacts of roadways on Eastern Box Turtles.
-Graduate student Marcel Weigand is investigating the spatial ecology of Eastern Box Turtles at 2 sites: along a new 4-lane highway and a roadless control site in SE Ohio.
-She is pairing telemetry with an assessment of chronic stress via hormone assays (in collaboration with Chris Tonra at Ohio State University)
+Impacts of roadways on Eastern Box Turtles.
+Graduate student Marcel Weigand (MSc 2018) investigated the spatial ecology of Eastern Box Turtles at 2 sites: along a new 4-lane highway and a roadless control site in SE Ohio.
+She paired turtle telemetry and habitat selection with an assessment of chronic stress via hormone assays (in collaboration with Dr. Chris Tonra at Ohio State University).

 Funding: Ohio University Biological Sciences, Ohio Biological Survey, Society for Integrative and Comparative Biology